Neural Implicit Manifold Learning for Topology-Aware Density Estimation: Experiments

-Here we show that constrained EBMs are the best choice for such distributions in the absence of \textit{a priori} knowledge of the manifold.
-We reiterate that all manifolds learned in these experiments are determined only based on samples, without any additional knowledge.
-Quantitative comparisons of density estimates are challenging when manifolds are unknown: densities on different learned manifolds have different base measures, so likelihood values are incomparable.
-For image data, comparisons are made on the basis of proxies such as the Fr\'{e}chet inception distance \cite{heusel2017}, which is not available for non-image data.
-Fortunately, we can visualize the following datasets to verify performance qualitatively.
+The current literature on density estimation for non-trivial topologies assumes the manifold is known beforehand \citep{ gemici2016normalizing,mathieu2020riemannian, rezende2020normalizing, de2022riemannian}.
+Here we show that EBIMs are the best choice for such distributions in the absence of \textit{a priori} knowledge of the manifold.
+We reiterate that all manifolds learned in these experiments are determined only based on samples, without additional knowledge.
+Quantitative comparisons of density estimates are challenging when manifolds are unknown: likelihood values, the usual way to compare density estimators, are uninformative for different learned manifolds.
+Any test datapoint that is not within the model manifold would result in a model likelihood of 0 because model densities are strictly constrained to their manifolds.
+Instead, we grade model densities on the basis of the Wasserstein-1 distance to the ground truth (Table \ref{table:wasserstein}), which is a rigorous way to measure the distance between two distributions on possibly non-overlapping submanifolds \citep{arjovsky2017wasserstein}.

-As discussed in Section \ref{sec:background}, the class of pushforward density estimation models is large, and any can serve as a basis of comparison.
-We focus on the most comparable baseline: a simple pushforward EBM consisting of an autoencoder with an EBM in the latent space.
-We experimented with replacing the normal autoencoder objective with a Gaussian VAE objective in pursuit of stable latent representations, but found that in order to learn the manifold, the KL-divergence term had to be downweighted to the point that results were no different from a regular autoencoder.
+As discussed in Section \ref{sec:background}, there are many pushforward density estimation models that could serve as a basis of comparison.
+We focus on a simple pushforward EBM consisting of an autoencoder with an EBM in the latent space.
+We experimented with regularizing the autoencoder by training with a Gaussian VAE objective, but it did not learn the manifold as well as a regular autoencoder (Appendix \ref{app:training}, Figure \ref{fig:vae_manifold}).
+Likewise, one could replace the latent EBM with any density estimator (such as a normalizing flow \citep{brehmer2020flows} or VAE \citep{dai2019diagnosing}), but this would not affect the learned manifold.
+The pushforward EBM is thus a sufficient baseline for evaluating manifold-learning ability on low-dimensional examples.

-Our code is written in PyTorch \cite{paszke2019pytorch}.
-We use GPyTorch \cite{gardner2018gpytorch} to compute conjugate gradients and the marching cubes algorithm of \citet{yatagawa2021torch} to plot 2D implicit manifolds embedded in 3D.
-We generate synthetic data with Pyro \cite{bingham2019pyro}.
-Hyperparameter settings and other details can be found in Appendix \ref{app:training}.